-Your lungs are complex organs, but what they do is take a gas that your body needs to get rid of (carbon dioxide) and exchange it for a gas that your body can use (oxygen).
+Lungs are the organs that help you breathe.
+They take a gas that your body needs to get rid of (carbon dioxide) and exchange it for a gas that your body can use (oxygen).
+They also work with your heart to make sure your body has the oxygen-rich blood it needs to function properly.

 How You Breathe